March 3, 2017

 - heat generation rate of the insulated-gate bipolar transistor;

 It should be impossible to set all other ports and parameters from the Run screen.

 First, we create a Composite block and a FloEFD block inside it.
 Second, we load the FloEFD project tree and select the required input and output variables (ref. to Figure 2).
-Third, we just uplink the block and create an optimization cycle with our Optimizer block.
+Third, we just uplink the block and create an optimization cycle with our Design space exploration block.
 As a result, we will get a self-consistent optimization workflow (ref. to Figure 1).

 Figure 2.
 FloEFD block configuration process

 Now our workflow can be used as a Run-Ready one and be configured directly from the Run screen (ref. to Figure 3).
 As there's no need to change the configuration of each particular block, it makes further work easy and illustrative.
 Moreover, this workflow can be run using pSeven Runner license, designed specifically for this purpose.
 Run-Ready Workflows can be executed on any other computer with pSeven Runner being installed.
 This feature makes such workflows portable and extremely useful for presenting models to colleagues.

 Figure 3.
 Run screen in pSeven and results in FloEFD